Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model: Phenomenological analysis

 The angular parameters $\alpha$ and $\beta$ are determined by

-Moreover, apart from dependencies on the moduli of the neutrino mass matrix elements, the neutrino masses also exhibit a correlation with the parameter $\alpha$ through the following relationship:
+Furthermore, beyond the dependencies on the moduli of the neutrino mass matrix elements, the neutrino masses show a correlation with the parameter $\alpha$ as encapsulated in the following relationship:

-with no such dependency observed for $\beta$.
-Figure~\ref{fig:alpha_numassqr} demonstrates that the neutrino mass-squared differences can be accommodated within the allowed range of $\alpha$ (further discussion on its range is provided below).
-For these data points, we conducted a numerical scan where the neutrino mass matrix elements were varied randomly within the interval $[0,0.01]$, adhering to the mass-squared difference constraints from the experimentally allowed $3\sigma$ region.
-As demonstrated, in the range of $\alpha$, theoretical predictions for the solar and atmospheric mass-squared differences are in accordance with experimental constraints within the explored range of $\alpha$.
+No similar dependency on $\beta$ is observed.
+As illustrated in Figure~\ref{fig:alpha_numassqr}, the neutrino mass-squared differences can be accommodated within the permissible range of $\alpha$, which is further discussed below.
+For this analysis, we performed a numerical scan, varying the neutrino mass matrix elements randomly within the interval $[0,0.01]$, ensuring adherence to the mass-squared difference constraints derived from the experimentally allowed $3\sigma$ region.
+The results demonstrate that within the explored range of $\alpha$, the theoretical predictions for the solar and atmospheric mass-squared differences align well with the experimental constraints.

 The lepton mixing matrix, which encapsulates contributions from the unitary rotations of both the charged lepton and neutrino sectors, is expressed as

 The magnitudes of the elements in this mixing matrix fit well within their $3\sigma$ experimental ranges as announced by recent studies~\cite{deSalas:2020pgw,10.5281/zenodo.4726908}.
 This matrix introduces two free parameters, $\alpha$ and $\beta$, while generic form of a lepton mixing matrix is parameterized by three angles and one Dirac CP phase.
 This reduction in parameters allows for potential predictions or correlations among the neutrino oscillation parameters.
 By comparing the lepton mixing matrix in eq.~\eqref{eq:lptmixmatr} with the standard parameterization~\cite{PhysRevD.110.030001}, we derived expressions that describe the functional dependencies of the neutrino mixing angles on $\alpha$ and $\beta$, as well as predictions for the Jarlskog invariant~\cite{PhysRevLett.55.1039}, which quantifies leptonic CP violation in a rephasing invariant manner: